noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 22/4/2021 all night long, dream injection and all the mafias that work for **Francesca** saying to me that they will kidnap me.

 - 22/4/2021 **Aurora** is speaking about that when I will die for a gun shoot that she together with **Francesca** will charge to one of the Mafia group that is playing about over my death here in my torture ambient, I will cry and saying that I'll have cold.

+- 22/4/2021 20:55 **Francesca** saying while she is torturing me that she  can't wait to see me die for murdered.

+- 23/4/2021 all night long I'm heavy tortured by **Francesca** and her crew.
+In the morning, today is the birthday of my mother, she is happy to have torture also a woman of 72 years old.
+Francesca is a woman that actively torture a lot of people in Genoa and in Barcelona.
+No one, for fear, for favor in the black market, for brainwashing, and I don't know what else, say nothing.
+This torture my friends, don't be afraid to public denunciate to be a tortured.
+Don't start to torture also.
+In this torture ambient people only about thinking in a part of your body activate torture.
+People doesn't understand that pass to be a tortured to be a torture is very simple.
+Francesca next start to pay with the money of the panoptic jail, bitcoin.
+Many of them are people reduced at the marginal class for this same system of torture.

+- 25/4/2021 19:43 **Francesca** knows that I want to contact directly with Europol because her "game" is hiding the reality.
+Francesca is using remote neural control technology to do European human traffic.
+Francesca got a surname appreciate from the elite but she is a terrorist, involved with human traffic.
+Francesca is torturing me every day and every night.

+- 26/4/2021 05:00 dream injection with another victim of the european human traffic network and his girlfriend.
+Nobles playing with our minds.
+They speak about a game when this is human trading, torture.
+Sleep deprivation, electroshock torture.
+STOP KING OF SPAIN, HELP ME. **Francesca** and **Alessandro** from Genoa.
+Probably also my family present. **Aurora** as an engineer of the Francesca's family.

 ![](http://telecomlobby.com/Images/90KHz_during_stalking.webp)